The puppy weight calculator

 Genetics accounts for the largest share of your puppy's final size.
 Within a breed, adult weight can still vary by 10–20% between individuals — this is why knowing the parents' weights provides the most accurate prediction for any individual puppy.
 Mixed breed puppies inherit size genes from both parents, and their adult size typically falls between the two parents' weights, though this is not always exact due to how size genes interact.

 Proper nutrition supports healthy growth but does not cause a puppy to grow larger than their genetic potential.
 However, poor nutrition can stunt growth.
 Overfeeding is equally harmful — puppies that gain weight too quickly (especially large and giant breeds) are at higher risk for developmental orthopedic diseases including hip dysplasia and osteochondritis.
 Feed a puppy-specific food formulated for your dog's expected adult size, and follow your veterinarian's feeding guidelines.
+Large breed and small breed formulas are not interchangeable — see our size-specific food recommendations below.

 Early spaying or neutering (before 6 months) can slightly affect final adult size.
 Sex hormones signal the growth plates to close; without these hormones, growth plates may remain open slightly longer, resulting in a dog that is marginally taller but often with a leaner build.
 The effect is modest — typically 1–2% of overall height — and varies by breed and timing of the procedure.
 Discuss optimal timing with your veterinarian.

 Regular, age-appropriate exercise supports healthy bone and muscle development.
 However, excessive high-impact exercise (long runs, repeated jumping) during the growth phase can damage developing growth plates, particularly in large and giant breed puppies.
 The general guideline is 5 minutes of exercise per month of age, twice per day, until the puppy is fully grown.
+A well-fitted harness is safer than a collar for walks during the growth phase, as it avoids pressure on the developing trachea.

 Intestinal parasites, chronic infections, and certain hormonal conditions can slow or stunt growth.
 Puppies with heavy parasite loads may fail to gain weight at a normal rate despite adequate feeding.
 Growth hormone deficiencies, while rare, can result in proportional dwarfism.
 If your puppy's weight is consistently below expectations for their breed, consult your veterinarian to rule out underlying health issues.